vehicle-lang/tutorial/src/chapters/4-property-driven-training-revised.md

 The function $f_\theta: \mathbb{R}^n \rightarrow \mathbb{R}^m$ represents the network, whose optimisation parameters are $\theta$, and $n$ and $m$ represent the sizes of the input and output tensors respectively.

-One of the simplest loss functions is called **mean squared error**, defined as:
+One of the simplest (yet usable) loss functions is called **mean squared error**, defined as:

 $$\mathcal{L}_\text{MSE}(\hat x, y)=\frac{1}{n}\sum_{i=1}^n(y_i-f_\theta(\hat x_i))^2$$

 where $n$ is the total number of data points, $y_i$ is the label for data point ${\hat x}_i$, and $f_\theta(\hat x_i)$ is the model's predicted value for $\hat x_i$.
 I.e., we find the difference between the prediction and the actual value, square it, and take the average across the training dataset.

 Models learn by iteratively tweaking their optimsation parameters with the goal of minimising the ouptut of the loss function.
 The most common way to do this is using **gradient descent**.
-Formally, we wish to find what $\theta$ yeilds the least loss:
+Formally, we wish to find the set of parameters $\theta$ that yeilds the least loss:

 $$\min_\theta\mathcal{L}(\hat x,y)$$

-We can use a variant of gradient descent, called **projected gradient descent**, to maximise loss for adversarial training purposes.
-We ensure that the perturbation still lies within the $\epsilon$-ball of the original data point by projecting those perturbations that escape the $\epsilon$-ball back inside.
+Here we can explain further the mechanism that drives adversarial training.
+We can use a variant of gradient descent, called **projected gradient descent**, to _maximise_ loss in order to find worst-case perturbations.
+We ensure that the perturbation still lies within the $\epsilon$-ball of the original data point by _projecting_ those perturbations that escape the $\epsilon$-ball back inside.
 Our new training objective becomes:

 $$\min_\theta\bigg[\max_{x:|x-\hat x|\le\epsilon} \mathcal{L}(\hat x, y) \bigg]$$

 In other words, we want to find the perturbation $x$ that is within $\epsilon$-distance of the data point $\hat x$ that produces the _largest_ loss (the worst-case perturbation).
 Then, we aim to find the optimsation parameters $\theta$ which _minimises_ this loss value.

 ## Logical Loss Functions
 Traditional loss functions aim to minimise _task loss_.
 However, a neural network's performance on a given task is not necessarily correlated with the likelihood that it satisfies logical properties such as robustness.
-Let us recall our initial question: _how can we train a neural network to be more robust within a desirable $\epsilon$?_ Given what we know about adversarial training and loss functions, we can reframe this question: _how can we combine regular task optimisation with training the network to abide by a specific logical property, e.g., robustness?_
+Let us recall our initial question: _how can we train a neural network to be more robust within a desirable $\epsilon$?_ Given what we now know about adversarial training and loss functions, we can reframe this question: _how can we train a network to abide by any arbitrary logical property?_

 Gradient descent algorithms train networks to fit data.
-The concept of logical loss functions is to use that same algorithm to train the network to also obey the specification.
+The big idea behind logical loss functions is to use that same algorithm to train the network to also obey the specification.
 Standard logic is insufficient for this task since we need a differentiable signal to find the gradient.
 Hence, we need a type of logic that we can differentiate.

 ## Differentiable Logics
 Traditional logics are difficult to translate to loss functions for neural networks because they consist only of boolean values and operations, which are undifferentiable.
 If we want to use gradient-based techniques for logical properties, we need a logical calculus which uses connectives that are both mathematically rigorous in terms of semantics and differentiable.

- Differentiable logics convert booleans and operations over booleans into equivalent numerical operations that are differentiable.
-One such logic is quantitative linear logic (QLL), or Capucci Logic [@capucci2026QLL].
+Differentiable logics (DLs) convert booleans and operations over booleans into equivalent numerical operations that are differentiable.
+We have numerous DLs at our disposal (including DL2 [@FischerBDGZV19], DFLs [@KriekenAH22], and more), and Vehicle implements a variety of these.
+One such logic that has shown particular promise is quantitative linear logic (QLL), or Capucci Logic [@capucci2026QLL].
 QLL defines the logical connectives with the following real-valued functions:

 **Negation:** $$\neg a:=-a$$